SBU-BMI/wsinfer/README.md

 This way, the output files are owned by us.
 Without specifying this option, the output files would be owned by the root user.

+When mounting data, keep in mind that the workdir in the Docker container is `/work` (one can override this with `--workdir`).
+Relative paths must be relative to the workdir.

 Note: using `--num_workers > 0` will require a `--shm-size > 256mb`.
 If the shm size is
 too low, a "bus error" will be thrown.